Coded-Commerce-LLC/Woo-Benchmark-Email/README.md

 Settings located in WP Admin > WooCommerce > Settings > Advanced > Benchmark Email

 ### Feature: Customer carts to Woo Abandoned Carts list
-- There is a TEMPORARY diagnostic feature to alert to the screen on transmissions.
 - Any time somebody clicks to go to the checkout page their email address, name, and cart details get sent to the Woo Abandoned Carts contact list.
 - They may be logged in and this field might be pre-populated, still works.
 - They may be making a purchase as a Guest and the field gets caught as typed.